opea-project/docs/examples/ChatQnA/deploy/k8s_helm.md

 Open a browser to access `http://<k8s-node-ip-address>:${port}`.
 From the configuration shown above, it would be `http://190.128.49.1:30304`

+### Basic UI via Port Forwarding

 Alternatively, You can also choose to use port forwarding as shown previously using:
 ```bash
 kubectl port-forward service/chatqna-nginx 8080:80
 ```
 and open a browser to access `http://localhost:8080`

- Visit this [link](https://opea-project.github.io/latest/getting-started/README.html#:~:text=tei%2Dembedding%2Dserver%20%20%20%20%20%20%20%20%20%7C-,Interact%20with%20ChatQnA,-%C2%B6) to see how to interact with the UI.
+ Visit this [link](https://opea-project.github.io/latest/getting-started/README.html#interact-with-chatqna) to see how to interact with the UI.

 ### Stop the services
-Once you are done with the entire pipeline and wish to stop and remove all the containers, use the command below:
+Once you are done with the entire pipeline and wish to stop and remove all the resources, use the command below:
 ```
 helm uninstall chatqna
 ```